Sint Sixtus Abbey of Westvleteren

 You don’t get to visit the brewery, ever!
 This is the Willy Wonka chocolate factory amongst breweries.
 Except that the monks don’t give out golden tickets.
 You can however swing by the claustrum at the visitors’ center and cafeteria “In de Vrede”.

-They have a homemade exhibition set up that will give you an insight towards life as a Trappist monk at the monastery.
+They have an exhibition set up that will give you an insight towards life as a Trappist monk at the monastery.
 Don’t expect it to be all about beer and brewing Westvleteren 12… It isn’t.

 “In de Vrede” is located in the Donkerstraat 13, across from the abbey.
 It’s a modern decor compared to the Abbey’s history and is almost always crowded with visitors from far and wide.